raspberrypilearning/cats/en/step_1.md

 ## Introduction

-Create a simple line following game in Scratch.
-Guide the cats to safety - don't let any fall through the gaps!
+In this project, you will create a simple line-following game in Scratch.
+Guide the cats to safety, and don't let any of them fall through the gaps!

 ### What you will make